How do initial dex offerings differ from initial coin offerings?

 3 answers

-- Apr 30, 2022 · 3 years agoInitial dex offerings (IDOs) and initial coin offerings (ICOs) may sound similar, but they have distinct differences.
+- Abhinav AroraMar 27, 2022 · 3 years agoInitial dex offerings (IDOs) and initial coin offerings (ICOs) may sound similar, but they have distinct differences.
 IDOs are conducted on decentralized exchanges (DEXs), which means that the fundraising process is more transparent and accessible to the public.
 On the other hand, ICOs are typically conducted on centralized platforms, which may limit participation and introduce additional risks.
 Another difference is that IDOs often require participants to hold a specific token to participate, while ICOs usually accept a variety of cryptocurrencies or fiat currencies.
 In summary, IDOs offer a more decentralized and inclusive approach to fundraising compared to ICOs.

 Related Tags